-In-Class Social Studies Activity Centers: Will occur every Thursday (9:40-10:35 and/or 10:35-11:40am), after a meeting/discussion with the teacher, as to what those will look like.
+In-Class Social Studies Activity Centers (Otherwise referred to as Friday Fun Centers) Will occur every Friday (9:50-10:50 and/or 10:50-11:50am), after a meeting/discussion with the teacher, as to what those will look like.
 Parent volunteers will assist with acquiring materials necessary for the activities, showing students, in small groups, how to complete the activity, as well as assisting some students in the completion of said activity.

 In-Class one-to-one tutoring or small group tutoring: This can be either ELA/SS or Math/Science, depending on which subject areas the volunteer feels most comfortable with.
 The volunteer will be given explicit instruction from the teacher with regard to how to implement the curriculum or assist in reteaching material.
 All materials will be provided, unless otherwise determined and discussed with volunteer.